On polynomial-time computation of high-dimensional posterior measures by Langevin-type algorithms: Introduction

-For the Schr\"odinger equation example considered in the present paper, Bernstein-von Mises theorems were obtained in the recent paper \cite{N17} (in a slightly different but closely related measurement setting).
-While we follow \cite{N17} in using elliptic PDE theory to quantify the amount of curvature expressed in the `limiting information operator' arising from the Schr\"odinger model, our proofs are in fact not based on an asymptotic Gaussian approximation of the posterior distribution.
+For the Schr\"odinger equation example considered in the present paper, Bernstein-von Mises theorems were obtained in \cite{N17} -- see also the more recent \cite{MNP21b}.
+While we follow \cite{N17} in using elliptic PDE theory to quantify the amount of curvature expressed in the `limiting information operator' arising from the Schr\"odinger model, our proofs are in fact not based on an asymptotic Gaussian approximation of the posterior distribution (via Le Cam theory, as in \cite{N17, MNP21b}).
 Rather we use tools from high-dimensional probability to deduce local curvature bounds directly for the likelihood surface, and then show that the posterior measure is approximated, in Wasserstein distance, by a globally log-concave measure that concentrates around the posterior mode (see Theorem \ref{waterstone}).
-While one can think of this as a `non-asymptotic' version of a Bernstein-von Mises theorem, the underlying techniques do not require the full inversion of the information operator (as in \cite{N17} or also in \cite{MNP17, NS19}), but solely rely on a `stability estimate' for the local linearisation of the forward map, and hence are likely to apply to a larger class of PDEs.
+While one can think of this as a `non-asymptotic' version of a Bernstein-von Mises theorem, the underlying techniques do not require the full inversion of the information operator (as in \cite{N17} or also in \cite{MNP17, NS19, MNP21b}), but solely rely on a `stability estimate' for the local linearisation of the forward map, and hence are likely to apply to a larger class of PDEs (a PDE model where this difference matters is discussed in \cite{NP22}).
 A further key advantage of our approach is that we do not require the initialiser for the algorithm to be a `semi-parametrically efficient' estimator (as \cite{BC09} do), instead only a sufficiently fast `nonparametric' convergence rate is required, which substantially increases the class of admissible initialisation strategies.